Advanced Placement Credits, International Placement Credit

 |Statistics||5||STA 30*||STA 101 or 102|

-*Applies only to students in Trinity College.
-No credit is awarded for engineering students and will not count toward the Bachelor of Science in Engineering degree.
+*STA 30 credit applies only to students in Trinity College.
+No credit is awarded for Engineering and will not count toward the Bachelor of Science in Engineering degree.

 (a)CHEMISTRY.
 In Pratt School of Engineering, CHEM 20 will not satisfy the Biomedical Engineering chemistry requirement.
 Biomedical students are required to take CHEM 110DL and CHEM 210 DL, or CHEM 110DL and CHEM 201DL.

 (b)MATHEMATICS.
-Students who are sure they will major in Economics may take MATH 202 instead of MATH 212.
-This does not apply to the Pratt School of Engineering students who must take MATH 212.
-See www.math.duke.edu/first_year/placement.html for more discussion on placement.
+Pratt School of Engineering students must take MATH 212.
+See math.duke.edu/courses/placement for more discussion on placement.

 (c)PHYSICS in Trinity College.
 Prospective Physics and Biophysics majors are strongly encouraged to take at least PHYSICS 162L indpendent of their AP course credit.